|

 From Borovo to Dve Mogili to Ivanovo to Basarbovo to Ruse.

-Once reaching Dve Mogili, you are on a higher place, all the next route toward Ruse is slowly descending.
+In this sector AVOID road E85.
+It is one of the most dangerous roads in Bulgaria.
+Once reaching Dve Mogili, you are on a higher place, the next route toward Ruse is slowly descending.

 The only IMPORTANT thing you MUST know is that road N 85 is extremely dangerous.
 Always AVOID IT !!!